microsoft/migrate-java-ee-app-to-azure-training/02-setting-up-acr/README.md

 # Setting up Azure Container Registry

-> :stop_sign: **Note each command mentioned in this README should be executed in
-> the directory of this README unless specified otherwise**

 ## What are we going to do in this step

 As we are targeting deployment on Azure Kubernetes Service (AKS) we need a Docker